rkh/proposals/bio.md

 In 2012, Konstantin received the Ruby Hero Award for his outstanding contributions to the community.

-He now currently works full time on Open Source projects at Travis CI.
+He now works on Open Source projects at Travis CI in Berlin, Germany.